 PTSD Treatment options

 The primary treatments for PTSD involve psychotherapy.
 Medication is sometimes used as well, but the psychotherapy is typically considered primary.
 Cognitive-behavioral therapy is an effective treatment for PTSD.
 Various specific types of CBT have been proven effective for PTSD, including Cognitive Processing Therapy (CPT), Prolonged Exposure therapy (PE), and STAIR.
 CPT emphasizes changing your thinking in order to change the way you feel.
 PE therapy teaches you to gradually experience and cope with difficult memories and feelings related to the traumatic event.
 STAIR helps you with present functioning as well as with how to more healthily understand what occurred in the past.
 PE and CPT are available at the Manhattan Center for CBT.
-Doctors Belcher, Greene, Pavony and Perera all have expertise with these techniques.
+Doctors Belcher, Greene, and Pavony all have expertise with these techniques.

 Finally, for more information, consult this brochure from the National Institutes of Health, or click the link below.